Species description: Recognizing benefactors through species naming

-History of species descriptions
+History

 Early biologists often published entire volumes or multiple-volume works of descriptions in an attempt to catalog all known species.
 These catalogs typically featured extensive descriptions of each species and were often illustrated upon reprinting.

 The first of these large catalogs was Aristotle's History of Animals, published around 343 BC.
 Aristotle included descriptions of creatures, mostly fish and invertebrates, in his homeland, and several mythological creatures rumored to live in far-away lands, such as the manticore.

 In 77 AD Pliny the Elder dedicated several volumes of his Natural History to the description of all life forms he knew to exist.
 He appears to have read Aristotle's work since he writes about many of the same far-away mythological creatures.

 Toward the end of the 12th century, Konungs skuggsjá, an Old Norse philosophical didactic work, featured several descriptions of the whales, seals, and monsters of the Icelandic seas.
 These descriptions were brief and often erroneous, and they included a description of the mermaid and a rare island-like sea monster called hafgufu.
 The author was hesitant to mention the beast (known today to be fictitious) for fear of its size, but felt it was important enough to be included in his descriptions.

 However, the earliest recognized species authority is Carl Linnaeus, who standardized the modern taxonomy system beginning with his Systema Naturae in 1735.

 As the catalog of known species was increasing rapidly, it became impractical to maintain a single work documenting every species.
 Publishing a paper documenting a single species was much faster and could be done by scientists with less broadened scopes of study.
 For example, a scientist who discovered a new species of insect would not need to understand plants, or frogs, or even insects which did not resemble the species, but would only need to understand closely related insects.

-Modern species descriptions
+Modern differences

 Formal species descriptions today follow strict guidelines set forth by the codes of nomenclature.
 Very detailed formal descriptions are made by scientists, who usually study the organism closely for a considerable time.
 A diagnosis may be used instead of, or as well as the description.
 A diagnosis specifies the distinction between the new species and other species, and it does not necessarily have to be based on morphology.

 In recent times, new species descriptions have been made without voucher specimens, and this has been controversial.

-Rates of species description
+Statistics

 According to the RetroSOS report, the following numbers of species have been described each year in the 2000s.